Riverscapes/PBR/workshops/2023/lakecounty/index.md

 **CANCELLATION**: Rooms will be reserved with a 24 hour prior to arrival date cancellation.
 Neither party shall be responsible for failure to perform this contract if circumstances beyond their control, (including, but not limited to: acts of God, shortage of supplies furnished by the Hotel, governmental authority, or declared war in the US) make it illegal or impossible for the hotel to hold the event.

 ### Field Gear
 This is a hands-on workshop.
 For the field portions, we will be hiking and working on real construction projects.
 Your safety is our top priority, but you are the most important person in ensuring your safety and comfort.
 So bring common sense.
 Our workshop is in the Fall in the mountains.
 You should be prepared for anything from sunny skies and sunburn, to snow and hypothermia (yes we’ve already had our first snow-storms, and yes we will work in the snow).
 We will be hiking through and doing work in small, wadeable streams.
-We **strongly recommend a pair of chest waders and wading boots**, in case XXX Creek is flowing during the construction day.
+We **strongly recommend a pair of chest waders and wading boots**, in case the creek is flowing during the construction day.
 It is also possible we will be building structures in a hot, dry creek with isolated pools, so come prepared for a variety of weather.
 You also should bring whatever outdoor clothing and gear to keep yourself comfortable.
 Layers, coats, gloves, hats, sunglasses, sunscreen, and a dry change of clothes for afterwards are all a must.
 For Day 2, no open-toed shoes will be allowed.
 Where work clothing suitable for a construction site.

 We will provide you with basic personal protective equipment (PPEs like work gloves, eye protection, hard hats, ear protection).
-However, if you have any other

 If you have any allergies or medical conditions that we should be aware of, please notify your instructor.